microsoft/cobalt/GETTING_STARTED_ADD_PAT_OWNER.md

     * Link Variable Groups for DevInt and Infrastructure to the Build Pipeline
         * Select Pipelines tab from within side-navigation menu
         * Select existing pipeline and then click [Edit]
-        * Next to the [Variables] button at the top of the page, click the ellipses and select Triggers at the top of the page
+        * Next to the [Variables] button at the top of the page, click the ellipses and select Triggers
         ![Triggers](https://user-images.githubusercontent.com/41071421/63284806-022fda80-c27a-11e9-8e23-494314c63651.png)
         * Navigate to the [Variables] tab and begin linking each variable group
         * Link each variable group, one by one